aamott/petinator/README.md

 - Maintain the default Arduino code formatting.
 If you need to, open the arduino editor and use the auto-format option (Ctrl+T) before committing your changes.
 - Leave comments.
 The best comment is clear code, but comments are the Rosetta Stone to a budding coder. *Essential* in configuration files.
 - Be somewhat granular in your commits.
 This is a good practice in general.
 It makes it easy to back out small changes without losing a lot of work.
+- Upload any photos you find on the discussion tab.